ELECTIVE COURSE FALL 2025

 AP Chemistry (must have passed Algebra and Chemistry courses and Regents exams) (ZQSCX)

-Learn about the fundamental concepts of chemistry such as structure and states of matter, intermolecular forces, reactions, and how to use chemical calculations to solve problems.
+Learn about the fundamental concepts of chemistry, such as structure and states of matter, intermolecular forces, reactions, and how to use chemical calculations to solve problems.
 Develop your ability to think

 clearly and express your ideas with clarity and logic, both orally and in writing.
 Work with classmates to conduct meaningful laboratory investigations that let you observe chemical reactions and substances, interpret your findings, and communicate your results.